Return to work

 Upon your return

-- Short term absence – if you have been off work for a period of short term absence, when you return to work, your line manager will have arranged a Return to Work meeting and you will be required to complete a Sickness Declaration Form
+- Short term absence – if you have been off work for a period of short term absence, when you return to work, your line manager will have arranged a Return to Work meeting.

 - Long term absence – if during your period of absence your pay is reduced to half pay or no pay, you must complete an Incapacity Benefit Claim Form (SC1 Form)